 - The number will reflect if it is the first (1), second (2), third (3), etc. figure in the paper.

-- In your caption, you should briefly explain what the figure is about and how it connects to the content of the paper.
-The caption information should allow the figure to stand alone.
+- The note appears below the figure and describes what the figure is about and how it relates to the content of the paper.

-- Figure numbers are used in the text to refer to and explain the presence of the figures.
+- Figure numbers are used in the text (a "call out") to refer to and explain the presence of the figures.